 Tim Schnettler: Yeah.

 Mark Faries: And you can be normal weight and unfit.
 And still have increased risk.
-So, if you’re fit and overweight, that’s probably better than if you’re normal weight and really unfit—and unfit—It gets to this point to where excess body fat, especially stored in particular areas around the organs, obesity as we would call that.
+So, if you’re fit and overweight, that’s probably better than if you’re normal weight and really unfit—it gets to this point to where excess body fat, especially stored in particular areas around the organs, obesity as we would call that.
 By the way, obesity, when we hear that, it’s really referring to an excess storage of fat to the point that our health is adversely affected.
 So just because somebody is overweight, or even their body fat, doesn’t mean they’re technically obese.
 It does have this indication that health is adversely affected.
 Sometimes we lose that cause we see things all the time about somebody’s overweight or obese and we try to look at people and determine their health status.
 You just can’t do that.
 So that though, that excess storage of fat in particular areas of the body around the organs, does increase risk and is an independent risk factor.
 So we can’t dismiss that.
 So this idea that I’m just gonna focus on fitness and not worry about how much fat I get, I’m gonna eat whatever I want.
 Diet, technically, in the largest cross sectional study to date that just came out again, there was a 2014 pub and a 2018 publication, dietary risks are the number one risk factor for premature death in the U.S. Accounting for, in this study the large study, about 25% of all deaths.
 So we can’t just dismiss diet.
 We can’t dismiss the burden that excess fat and weight can put on us.
 Not only cardiovascular risk wise but potentially risk of cancer, orthopedic issues, arthritis, gout, etc. But fitness, cardio respiratory fitness in particular, this aerobic fitness is also an independent risk factor.
 So where’s the benefit?
 Well, let’s say I am a little overweight, or even classifieds as obese.
 Isn’t that wonderful?
 I can start being active.
 I can get out and I can start walking.
 I can choose any activity I want that gets my heart rate up, start working that cardiovascular system, and start getting reduction in risk.
 Cause, one thing we didn’t get to talk about, in this early Aerobic Center longitudinal study, the big thing to me too was that they found that if you go from really low fitness based on their classifications, to even a moderate level of fitness your risk goes down

 Tim Schnettler: Your risk goes down